andres-cruz/trillo/README.md

 # Trillo

-This project is based on the course "Advanced CSS and Sass" by Jonas Schmedtmann.
-If you want to check the course, go to this [link.](https://www.udemy.com/course/advanced-css-and-sass/)
+This project is based on the course by Jonas Schmedtmann ["Advanced CSS and Sass"](https://www.udemy.com/course/advanced-css-and-sass/).
+The project makes use of Flexbox to build the layout.

-### Project Description:

-This project makes use of flexbox for layout composition and positioning elements.

 ![](image/trillo.png)